By entering the Queensland Training Awards, you agree to abide by the following conditions of entry.

 It is the responsibility of all applicants and nominators to ensure they have selected the correct category, and submitted the application for that category by the nomination closing date.
 The Queensland Training Awards reserves the right to re-assign applications lodged to incorrect categories at its discretion.

 The submission must be formatted as per the nomination information provided for each award.
-Any material in excess of the desired attachments will not be forwarded for judging.
+Any material in excess of attachment limits specified for each category will not be forwarded for judging.

 All nominees will be advised in writing of the outcome of their nominations or interviews.

-Feedback regarding judging and selection can be requested within the period up to 30 September 2019.
+Feedback regarding judging and selection can be requested up to 30 September of the nomination year.

 All decisions and recommendations of the judging panels are binding and final.
 No correspondence will be entered into.